 TRUMP is a 192-page trade paperback in full color.
 For more details, visit Seven Stories Press right here.

-(Why did the above train wreck of an answer from Donald Trump not derail the Trump campaign?)
+(Why did the above train wreck of an answer from Donald Trump not derail the Trump campaign?
+The nuclear triad is basic knowledge but Trump had no clue.)

 I write to you because you are in a unique position as someone a whole lot of people admire and trust.
 You’re a smart and capable person.
 Otherwise, why should I even bother?
 Alright, that said, I would like you to seriously consider pushing harder on Donald Trump as he edges closer and closer to a viable occupant of the White House.
 What do you think?